pluginsGLPI/doc/source/formcreator/configuration.rst

 -------------

 .. note::
     The right to create forms is enabled to the profiles having the right to update entities in GLPI.
-Refer to the end of this document to know how to set this right.
+Refer to the documentation of GLPI to know how to setup this right.

 .. note::
     Forms must be created in the entities where they are intended to be available.
 A form may be available in its entity and all sub entities if the field **Child entities** is set to **Yes**.